CharlyMannion/CMannion_CV/README.md

 ## Charlotte Mannion

-I am a full stack developer and graduate of Makers Academy.
+I am a full stack developer, incoming student at Northcoders and graduate of Makers Academy.
 I'm looking for a role where I can learn and grow within in a supportive team environment.
+I am excited to get back to work following a period of ill health, which has strengthened my resolve to become a skilled developer.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |